 Questions to Consider When Writing

-What do you want the residency program to know about you as a person, a student, and a future colleague?
-What makes you a good fit for the profession and the profession a good fit for you?
+What do you want programs to know?
+Consider how you want to present yourself — as a person, student, and future colleague.
+Why are you a good fit for emergency medicine, and why is emergency medicine a good fit for you?